Greenlee History, Family Crest & Coats of Arms

 - J. R. Greenlee, aged 35, who settled in America from Glasgow, Scotland, in 1892

-Greenlee Settlers in the United States in the 20th Century
+Greenlee Settlers in United States in the 20th Century

-- Robert Greenlee, aged 22, who emigrated to the United States from Belfast, in 1905
+- Robert Greenlee, aged 22, who immigrated to the United States from Belfast, in 1905

 - Mary Greenlee, aged 41, who settled in America from Belfast, in 1906